I'm insecure so I lie — but I want to stop!

 Can you imagine what it would be like to answer questions honestly?
 How would it feel to speak with others, proudly, about your own interesting life?
 How much time and energy would you save if you didn't have to keep up with the false stories you've told?

-If you are a Columbia student, you might consider making an appointment with Counseling and Psychological Services (CPS) at x4-2878.
+If you are a Columbia student, you might consider making an appointment with Counseling and Psychological Services (CPS) (Morningside campus) by calling 212-854-2878 or the Mental Health Service (CUMC) by calling 212-305-3400.
 If you are a student at another university or college, there's probably a counseling center at your school too.
 Student or not, you can find a counselor in your area at the National Institute of Mental Health.
 If you have health insurance, your plan may have a list of counselors and a procedure for connecting with services.
 That information should be on their website or you can call your insurer to get more guidance.

 You'll be the one to decide the next step.
 Because you've connected your beliefs about yourself with your lying behavior, it makes sense to take a hard look at these things together.
 Even though you are struggling with lying and insecurity at the moment, you can be very proud for reaching out for support.
 In fact, this act shows tremendous courage and honesty.